Clarifai/old-docs/predict.md

 The Predict API analyzes your images or videos and tells you what's inside of them.
 The API will return a list of concepts with corresponding probabilities of how likely it is these concepts are contained within the image.

+{% hint style="info" %}
 We recommend specifying the `version id` parameter in your predict calls.
 If no `version id` is specified, predictions will occur on the most recent version of the model.
+This helps when you want to run a specific version of your model in production while building future versions of your model.
+This is also true with Clarifai's pre-trained models, as we will update them to have new versions from time to time.
+Therefore using a specific version_id keeps your production environment stable.
+{% endhint %}

 ![image](/images/predict.jpg)